 Welcome to ADAPT.

-To relieve the potential burden on ATC facilities, the FAA developed an automation capability to manage aircraft operator requests for an ATC authorization.
+The FAA developed an automation capability to manage aircraft operator requests for ADS-B deviation authorizations.
 This automation capability, ADS-B Deviation Authorization Preflight Tool (ADAPT), uses an existing FAA website portal, Service Availability Prediction Tool (SAPT), modified to provide the capability.

 If you have questions or need assistance using ADAPT, please contact firstname.lastname@example.org.